COVID-19: information for our tenants, partners and suppliers

 Ministry of Social Development Housing Register

 We are placing applicants on the Ministry of Social Development Housing Register into Kāinga Ora homes.
-To ensure the health and safety of everyone, all placements will be done over the phone without face-to-face contact unless there is an urgent reason.
+All placements can be done over the phone or in person.

 Existing tenants moving homes